Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Introduction

-We would like to mention some previous work on stationary surfaces which are also important motivation to our work.
+In the final part of this introduction, we would like to mention some previous works on stationary surfaces which are also important motivation to our work.
 Estudillo and Romero \cite{Romero} considered the exceptional value problem for the normal directions and established certain Bernstein type theorems for complete stationary surfaces in $\mathbb{R}^n_1$.
 Al\'ias and Palmer \cite{Alias} dealt with curvature properties of such surfaces in $\mathbb{R}^4_1$.
 The Weierstrass type representation in $\mathbb{R}^4_1$ should also be known already.
 It seems quite natural to extend from minimal surfaces in $\mathbb{R}^3$ to our case by using the classical method systematically.
 What puzzled and surprised us is that nobody did this before (to the best of our knowledge).
 The main reasons might be as follows.

 First, according to our observation, there do exist richer phenomenon and new difficulties in $\mathbb{R}^4_1$.
 The Osserman's theorem fails, and the singular ends as well as the problem of solving the equation $\phi=\bar\psi$ are new challenges not so easy to overcome.